jackiehjm/stx-docs/doc/source/backup/kubernetes/restoring-starlingx-system-data-and-storage.rst

     <system-backup-running-ansible-restore-playbook-remotely>`.

     .. note::

         The backup files contain the system data and updates.

+        The restore operation will pull images from the Upstream registry, they are not part of the backup.

 #.
 If the backup file contains patches, Ansible Restore playbook
     restore_platform.yml will apply the patches and prompt you to reboot the